 - Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
-You can enter your own text, and you can also include pre-configured modifiers to automatically show, for example, time, date, and frame rate. - : Click to add the date modifier %F to show yyyy-mm-dd. - Click to add the time modifier %X to show hh:mm:ss (24-hour clock). - Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
+You can enter your own text, and you can also include pre-configured modifiers to automatically show, for example, time, date, and frame rate. - : Click to add the date modifier %F to show yyyy-mm-dd. - Click to add the time modifier %x to show hh:mm:ss (24-hour clock). - Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
 For example, %a shows the day of the week. - Size: Select the desired font size. - Appearance: Select the text color and background color, for example, white text on a black background (default).

-Image: Select to show a static image superimposed over the video stream.
-You can use .bmp, .png, .jpeg, or .svg files.
-To upload an image, click Images.
-Before you upload an image, you can choose to: Scale with resolution: Select to automatically scale the overlay image to fit the video resolution.
-Use transparency: Select and enter the RGB hexadecimal value for that color.
-Use the format RRGGBB.
-Examples of hexadecimal values: FFFFFF for white, 000000 for black, FF0000 for red, 6633FF for blue, and 669900 for green.
-Only for .bmp images. : Select to show a text overlay in the video stream that stays in the same position, even Scene annotation when the camera pans or tilts in another direction.
-You can choose to only show the overlay within certain zoom levels. : Click to add the date modifier %F to show yyyy-mm-dd. : Click to add the time modifier %X to show hh:mm:ss (24-hour clock).
-Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
-For example, %a shows the day of the week.
-Size: Select the desired font size.
-Appearance: Select the text color and background color, for example, white text on a black background (default). : Select the position of the overlay in the image.
-The overlay is saved and remains in the pan and tilt coordinates of this position.
-Annotation between zoom levels (%): Set the zoom levels which the overlay will be shown within.
-Annotation symbol: Select a symbol that appears instead of the overlay when the camera is not within the set zoom levels Streaming indicator : Select to show an animation superimposed over the video stream.
-The animation indicates that the video stream is live, even if the scene doesn't contain any motion.
-Appearance: Select the animation color and background color, for example, red animation on a transparent background (default).
-Size: Select the desired font size.
-Select the position of the overlay in the image.
-Widget: Linegraph : Show a graph chart that displays how a measured value changes over time.
-Title: Enter a title for the widget.

-Select the position of the overlay in the image.

-- - : Select the position of the overlay in the image. - Size: Select the size of the overlay.
+- : Click to add the date modifier %F to show yyyy-mm-dd. - Click to add the time modifier %X to show hh:mm:ss (24-hour clock). - Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
+For example, %a shows the day of the week. - Size: Select the desired font size. - Appearance: Select the text color and background color, for example, white text on a black background (default). - : Select the position of the overlay in the image.
+The overlay is saved and remains in the pan and tilt coordinates of this position. - Annotation between zoom levels (%): Set the zoom levels which the overlay will be shown within. - Annotation symbol: Select a symbol that appears instead of the overlay when the camera is not within the set zoom levels. - Streaming indicator : Select to show an animation superimposed over the video stream.
+The animation indicates that the video stream is live, even if the scene doesn't contain any motion. - Appearance: Select the animation color and background color, for example, red animation on a transparent background (default). - Size: Select the desired font size. - : Select the position of the overlay in the image. - Widget: Linegraph : Show a graph chart that displays how a measured value changes over time. - Title: Enter a title for the widget. - Overlay modifier: Select an overlay modifier as data source.
+If you have created MQTT overlays, they will be located at the end of the list. - : Select the position of the overlay in the image. - Size: Select the size of the overlay. - Visible on all channels: Turn off to show only on your currently selected channel.
+Turn on to show on all active channels. - Update interval: Choose the time between data updates. - Transparency: Set the transparency of the entire overlay. - Background transparency: Set the transparency only of the background of the overlay. - Points: Turn on to add a point to the graph line when data is updated. - X axis - Label: Enter the text label for the x axis. - Time window: Enter how long time the data is visualized. - Time unit: Enter a time unit for the x axis. - Y axis - Label: Enter the text label for the y axis. - Dynamic scale: Turn on for the scale to automatically adapt to the data values.
+Turn off to manually enter values for a fixed scale. - Min alarm threshold and Max alarm threshold: These values will add horizontal reference lines to the graph, making it easier to see when the data value becomes too high or too low. - Widget: Meter : Show a bar chart that displays the most recently measured data value. - Title: Enter a title for the widget.